How Boolean search operators make searching a piece of cake

 Hungry yet?
 No?
 If chocolate cake isn’t your thing, try fudge cake.
 Or Mississippi mud pie.
 Or, search for them all.

-That’s when I’d add OR -
+That’s when you’d add OR -

 OR query Boolean search operator

-My results now include references to chocolate cake or fudge cake or Mississippi mud pie.
+Your results now include references to chocolate cake or fudge cake or Mississippi mud pie.
 So I can take a look and see what catches my eye.

 Can you spot the issue with the query above?